 - Sometimes error occurred due to a faulty Mail App

-Cannot verify server identity or Mail Won’t work because of ISP having an issue with its server identity certificate
+Cannot verify server identity or Mail Won’t work because ISP has an issue with its server identity certificate.

 In case of mistake of update from Apple iOS, Mail App, or other related apps like the podcast, exchange mail account, etc.